vinejs/vinejs.dev/content/docs/guides/custom_error_messages.md

 Using a custom messages provider will disable the default messages provider.
 Hence, everything we covered in this guide will no longer be relevant.
 :::

 A custom messages provider must implement the `MessagesProviderContact` interface.
-The `getMessage` method will be called by VineJS to resolve an error message for a given rule and field.
+VineJS will call the `getMessage` method to resolve an error message for a given rule and field.

 ```ts
 import vine from '@vinejs/vine'